Workflow for OP PSD2 Confirmation of Funds API

 access_token | string | This is the access token.
 Use as a bearer token in the Authorization header to access protected resources. |

 refresh_token | string | Can be used to request additional access tokens.
-Valid for up to 45 days (Less if the authorization granted is shorter). |
+Valid for up to 45 days (less if the authorization granted is shorter). |

 id_token | string | A signed JWT containing information about the authorization.
 See ID tokens for a full description on the contents and recommended validation procedures for ID tokens. |